HebaAlkhorasani/Create-a-Publisher-Node-in-ROS/README.md

 # Create-a-Publisher-Node-in-ROS
-A python script that publishes to "/move_base_simple/goal" Turtlebot3's topic.
-It is programmed to navigate the robot to a charging station.
+A Python script that publishes to the "/move_base_simple/goal" Turtlebot3's topic.
+It is programmed to navigate the robot to a located charging station.

 ## Create a Package
   1. Enter the following commands in the terminal: